iBelieve: Christ is for Me | PDF Version | Study Guide: Christ’s Ministry in the Heavenly Sanctuary

 It’s necessary to acknowledge that sin isn’t a thing, a stain on a white sweater.
 It’s not “paper” where a kind friend can just burn the record and bury the ashes.
 Jesus promises in John 5:24: I tell you the truth, whoever hears My word and believes Him [God] who sent Me HAS eternal life and will not be condemned; he has crossed over from death to life.
 The book of Acts assures us that when we repent and turn to God, our sins are immediately “blotted” or wiped out.
 Additionally, we are each saved by a grace relationship, not by a paper trail of our past transgressions.

-But it’s also true that even believers are men and women with free will; we can enter into a trust relationship with Christ — or we can abandon it.
+But it’s also true that even believers are men and women with free will.
+We can enter into a trust relationship with Christ — or we can abandon it.
 John writes: He who has the Son has life; he who does not have the Son of God does not have life (1 John 5:12).
-I’m thankful that a person who decides to be a Christian doesn’t check into the Hotel California — you remember, where “you can check out anytime you like, but you can never leave.”
+I’m thankful that a person who decides to be a Christian doesn’t check into the Hotel California.
+You remember, where “you can check out anytime you like, but you can never leave.”

 The Final Judgment

-And when God comes to this final judgment, He doesn’t spot a backslider in the church and then renege on Calvary, fishing around in the ashes in order to glue the pieces of Sin Exhibit A together.
+And when God comes to this final judgment, He doesn’t spot a backslider in the church and then renege on Calvary.
+He doesn’t fish around in the ashes in order to glue the pieces of Sin Exhibit A together.
 God is God!
 He knows all things!
 It’s never “paper” with Him.
 And yet a watching universe wants to be assured that He’s a wise and fair-minded Judge, that the repentance of those who claim the name of Christ is a genuine experience.
 Jesus’ parable of the wheat and tares portrays a church where truly repentant sinners and cynical fakers are sitting side by side.
 God knows each heart, but we don’t.
 So the Bible gives this picture of an end-time judgment where forgiveness itself is on trial.
 Has God shown a perfect heart in how He populates His eternal kingdom?

 The great sweeps of prophetic time found in the book of Daniel do imply that this end-time process of God’s own purposes being on trial has already begun.
 It’s a thrilling time to be alive and in a secure relationship with Jesus our High Priest!
 I like how Pastor Tony Evans imagined his own courtroom confession: “I’m guilty of every sin there is.
 But when I was a boy, Jesus, I claimed You as my Savior.
 And Jesus, You are all I have.”© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.